Healthy recipes using eggs, tips and hacks to use eggs

 I spent ages perfecting the perfect omelette and how to stop it from turning into scrambled eggs!
 For a 3-egg omelette use a frying pan that measures around 6 inches in diameter.

 Continue doing this until the top is no longer runny.
-The top doesn’t have to be completely set but if it is no longer runny then add the filling eg cheese and mushroom and immediately using the spatula fold in half in the pan and remove from the heat.
+The top doesn’t have to be wholly set but if it is no longer runny then add the filling e.g. cheese and mushroom and immediately using the spatula fold it in half in the pan and remove it from the heat.

 Perfect Fried Eggs